 How to Prepare for the European Accessibility Act

-Begin by thoroughly reviewing your websites, mobile apps, and digital services to assess their compliance with WCAG 2.1 AA and EN 301 549 standards.
-Identifying any accessibility gaps early will allow you to prioritise and address critical issues before enforcement begins.
+The first step is thoroughly reviewing websites, mobile apps, and digital services to assess alignment with WCAG 2.1 AA and EN 301 549 standards.
+When you detect accessibility gaps early, the company can prioritise and resolve barriers before it becomes a legal issue.

 How to Conduct an EAA Compliance Assessment or Audit

-While self-assessments can offer insights, they can be time-consuming and susceptible to errors, risking missed issues or misinterpreted requirements.
-A third-party audit brings professional expertise, ensuring a thorough and accurate evaluation of your digital assets.
-This approach helps avoid costly mistakes, saves time, and ensures alignment with accessibility standards, reducing the risk of non-compliance penalties.
+While self-assessments can offer important insights, they can be time-consuming and susceptible to errors.
+A third-party audit brings intelligent tools, professional expertise and guidance on how to resolve issues.
+With a professional accessibility audit, the company can have an accurate evaluation, avoid costly mistakes, save time, and be in alignment with accessibility standards, reducing the risk of non-compliance penalties.

-Nexus Inclusion offers comprehensive, automated audits that efficiently detect and resolve common accessibility issues.
-These audits provide actionable insights, helping organisations enhance digital accessibility and align with regulatory requirements such as the EAA.
+Nexus Inclusion offers comprehensive, automated audits that efficiently detect and analyse common accessibility issues.
+The audits are performed in minutes, providing a comprehensive report of issues and actionable insights.
+Our tool was designed to help organisations enhance digital accessibility and align with regulatory requirements such as the EAA.

 How Nexus Inclusion Can Help You Achieve EAA Compliance